binance-exchange/binance-official-api-docs/user-data-stream.md

 ## Balance Update

-Balance Update happens when the funds are deposited or withdrawn from the account.
+Balance Update occurs during the following:
+* Deposits or withdrawals from the account
+* Transfer of funds between accounts (e.g. Spot to Margin)

 **Payload**
 ```javascript